FuelLabs/fuels-ts/apps/docs/src/guide/errors/index.md

 It could be caused during the deployments of contracts when an account is required to sign the transaction.
 This can be resolved by following the deployment guide [here](../contracts/deploying-contracts.md).

-### `BLOB_ID_ALREADY_UPLOADED`

-When the blob ID that is being submitted has already been uploaded.

-If the blob ID has already been uploaded, then it is available for use and does not need to be reuploaded.

 ### `CONFIG_FILE_NOT_FOUND`

 When a configuration file is not found.
 This could either be a `fuels.config.[ts,js,mjs,cjs]` file or a TOML file.